lagwadam/AlgeBear/README.md

-# Foobar
+# Algebra App

-Foobar is a Python library for dealing with word pluralization.
+This is a mini-cas library for processing algebra and calculus expressions

 ## Installation